Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @adelsheim

-Featuring jaw-dropping views and stellar wines, Adelsheim Winery provides a peaceful atmosphere and hard-to-beat tasting experience.
-You can enjoy your wine in one of the winery’s stunning seating areas, including a hilltop garden, patio, and cabana.
+Featuring jaw-dropping views and stellar wines, Adelsheim Winery—a founding winery of the region—provides a peaceful atmosphere and a hard-to-beat tasting experience.
+You can enjoy your wine in one of the winery’s stunning seating areas, including a hilltop garden and covered patio.

 Adelsheim Winery 2